aplteam/Tatin/docs/InstallingTheTatinServer.md

 After downloading it from <https://github.com/aplteam/Tatin/releases> you need to unzip it into a folder where the Tatin Server is supposed to live.

+## Requirements

+* Dyalog Unicode 18.0 or better
+* Windows or Linux

+  For the time being neither the Pi nor Mac OS nor AIX are supported.
+This restriction might be lifted for the Pi and/or Mac OS but not AIX.

 ## Configuration: the INI File